gretazas/inspa/README.md

 # Features

-- The first feature in this app is a .
+- Create and view posts on health, wealth, exercise, and mindfulness
+- Comment on posts to start a discussion
+- Like posts to show your support
+- The Inspa circle with random post o the day.
 - Home Page Design
-- Website Footer
+- Website Footer for information
 - About Page
+- Page with team members
 - Internal Web Pages
 - Backend Admin
 - Logo